 This technique works just if your Exchange server, Outlook.com, or IMAP account on Outlook is open.

-NOTE: This strategy doesn’t send out meta-data, for example, message rules, blocked files, and folder properties to PST.
+NOTE: This strategy doesn’t send out meta-data, for example, message rules, blocked files, and folder properties.
 Likewise, the technique can’t change over an orphaned and corrupted OST file to PST.

 - Dispatch Outlook and go to ‘File>Open and Export>Import/Export